open-telemetry/opentelemetry-specification/specification/specification-principles.md

 - API/SDK changes should be prototyped in three languages.
 The goal is coverage of possible API designs, not any specific language:
   - One language should cover typed Object-Oriented ecosystems (Java, C#, etc.)
-  - One language should cover dynamically typed ecosystems (Python, Javascript)
+  - One language should cover dynamically typed ecosystems (Python, JavaScript)
   - One language should cover structural ecosystems (e.g. Go, Rust)
 - Protocol changes should be prototyped both on the client and the server.
 - Prototypes can be unmerged Pull Requests, existing projects, etc. but must